HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### Render-blocking resources

 A page is considered to have render-blocking resources if resources hold up the initial paint (or render) of the page.
 This is particularly likely for critical scripts and styles that are loaded over the networkits critical scripts and styles are loaded over the network.
-Lighthouse includes an [audit](https://web.dev/render-blocking-resources/) that checks for these resources, which we've run on the home page of each website in CrUX.
+Lighthouse includes an <a hreflang="en" href="https://web.dev/render-blocking-resources/">audit</a> that checks for these resources, which we've run on the home page of each website in CrUX.
 You can learn more about how we test these pages in our [Methodology](./methodology).

 {{ figure_markup(
   image="pages-passing-render-blocking-resources-audit.png",